Get ready for summer

 1. Pick a destination

-If you know where you're going and when, take advantage of your forward planning by booking ahead and getting a great price.
+Now you've chosen a destination take advantage of your forward planning by booking ahead and getting a great price!
 Travel companies know that everyone's concerned about things changing again, so lots of products and packages come with complete flexibility in case you change your mind.
 Have a look and see if there's a bargin that catches your eye.
+You can be sure once travel opens up again seats will book up quickly, meaning prices will only go up!

 When travel came to an unexpected halt last March, some people took vouchers for their cancelled trips.
 Once you've got a plan for your next trip, have a rummage through your emails from March and April last year and see if you've got a voucher you can use.